greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE_AS.html.md

 DISTRIBUTED BY \(\{column \[opclass\]\}, \[ ... \] \)
 DISTRIBUTED RANDOMLY
 DISTRIBUTED REPLICATED
 :   Used to declare the Greenplum Database distribution policy for the table. `DISTRIBUTED BY` uses hash distribution with one or more columns declared as the distribution key.
 For the most even data distribution, the distribution key should be the primary key of the table or a unique column \(or set of columns\).
-If that is not possible, then you may choose `DISTRIBUTED RANDOMLY`, which will send the data round-robin to the segment instances.
+If that is not possible, then you may choose `DISTRIBUTED RANDOMLY`, which will send the data randomly to the segment instances.

 :   `DISTRIBUTED REPLICATED` replicates all rows in the table to all Greenplum Database segments.
 It cannot be used with partitioned tables or with tables that inhert from other tables.